Aetopia/ZetaConfig/README.md

     Set the ingame render resolution.
 You can set any value between `50 ~ 100`.

 2. `Display Mode` (Provided by Borderless Window Extended.):
     Configure the display resolution and window size, the game will run at.
+    **Note: The minimum available display mode or resolution is 1360x768 since Halo Infinite doesn't detect 1280x720 as a valid window size for some reason.**

 3. `Spoof CPU Cores` (Provided by Special K.):
     This option allows one to make their CPU core count to appear lower than actual.